Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: Background and Related Work

-\begin{revision} Visual analytics has been widely employed to help people develop, interpret, and improve machine learning models~\cite{subramonyam2023we, hohman2018visual, wang2024visual}.
-It aims to bridge the gap between complex model behaviors and human understanding, which is essential for building trustworthiness and reliability~\cite{chat2024trust}.
-For example, Uni-Evaluator~\cite{chen2023unified} supports model evaluation through unified performance analysis across multiple tasks to guide debugging.
-To help understand internal mechanisms of models, interactive systems that visualize layer-wise activations~\cite{kahng2017cti} or architecture‑specific explanations for CNNs~\cite{wang2020cnn} and Transformers~\cite{yeh2023attentionviz, cho2025transformer} have also been studied.
-Furthermore, general-purpose attribution techniques such as Grad-CAM~\cite{selvaraju2017grad} are now widely used to highlight important regions in input images.
-While these systems and techniques help analyze a single model, they often fall short when there is a need to assess differences between models in a comparative manner, which is also common in machine learning.
+Visual analytics has been widely employed to help people develop, interpret, \text{compare}, and improve machine learning models~\cite{subramonyam2023we, hohman2018visual, wang2024visual}. \rev{To bridge the gap between complex model behaviors and human understanding~\cite{chat2024trust}, prior work has introduced systems ranging from unified performance evaluation~\cite{chen2023unified} to internal mechanism inspection via layer-wise activations~\cite{kahng2017cti} or architecture-specific explanations for CNNs~\cite{wang2020cnn} and Transformers~\cite{yeh2023attentionviz, cho2025transformer}.} Furthermore, attribution techniques such as Grad-CAM~\cite{selvaraju2017grad} are now widely used to highlight important regions in input images.
+While these systems and techniques help analyze a single model, they often fall short when assessing differences between models in a comparative manner, which is also common in machine learning.

-Model comparison aims to reveal relative strengths, weaknesses, and behavioral differences between models.
-Several visual analytics systems have been developed to support comparisons in certain domains of machine learning.
-Examples include analyzing efficiency-behavior trade-offs in model compression~\cite{boggust2024compress}, comparing the internal structures of CNN architectures~\cite{xuan2022vac}, and evaluating behavioral shifts when adapting language models to new tasks~\cite{sevastjanova2022visual}.
-However, these comparison tools are not designed for MU, a nascent field with unique, domain-specific challenges: new concepts such as the distinction of forget and retain sets, the notion of a retrained model as a gold standard, and the need for privacy evaluation.